Is a Leaking Air Conditioner Dangerous?

-Water leaking from your air conditioner isn’t bad but can cause a lot of damage to your house.
-On the other hand, a coolant leak is harmful to you and the environment.
-In either case, fixing a leak will require professional air conditioning repair.
+Water leaking from your air conditioner isn’t dangerous but can cause a lot of damage to your home.
+In contrast, a coolant leak is dangerous for you and the environment.
+In either case, fixing a leak will require skilled air conditioning repair.

-In most instances, you can stop your air conditioner from leaking by requesting annual air conditioning maintenance.
-During your appointment, an HVAC technician will closely examine your system for issues and clean it.
-This service helps provide worry-free performance and might even boost energy efficiency.
+In most cases, you can stop your air conditioner from leaking by scheduling annual air conditioning maintenance.
+During your appointment, an HVAC technician will closely inspect your system for problems and clean it.
+This service helps provide worry-free performance and might even improve energy efficiency.

-Due to the condensation process, having water leak is a common problem.
-We regularly receive calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
+Because of the condensation process, having water back up is a common problem.
+We often get calls about an air conditioner leaking water inside or an air conditioner leaking water outside.
 Here’s why it occurs:

 Drain Line Is Plugged